 The applicant may have an entry ban to Estonia or to some other Schengen country or be considered to be a threat to public policy, internal security of international relations of a Member State.
 An issued visa is annulled if it becomes evident that the conditions for issuing it were not met at the time when it was issued.
 A visa is revoked, if it becomes evident that the conditions for issuing it are no longer met.

-As of 05.04.2011 a foreign citizen has the right to appeal the decision on refusal, annulment or revocation of a visa.
+A foreign citizen has the right to appeal the decision on refusal, annulment or revocation of a visa.

-The refused visa applicant or a visa holder whose visa has been annulled or revoked can turn to the relevant representation by submitting a written application (PDF) within 30 days from receipt of notification.
+The refused visa applicant or a visa holder whose visa has been annulled or revoked can turn to the relevant representation by submitting a written application within 30 days from receipt of notification.

-If the decision remains unchanged, it is possible to sumbit a second appeal to the consular department of the Ministry of Foreign Affairs within 30 days from receipt of notification.
+If the decision remains unchanged, it is possible to submit a second appeal to the consular department of the Ministry of Foreign Affairs within 30 days from receipt of notification.
 The appeal can be filed personally, by post or through a representative.

-The fee charged for processing the appeal is 20 EUR.
+The fee charged for processing the appeal is 80 EUR.